dotwebstack/dotwebstack-framework/docs/service/openapi.md

 expression is evaluated while translating the GraphQL response to the REST response and supports the following
 variables:

-* `env`: The Spring environment variables.
+* `env.<environmentVariable>`: The Spring environment variables.
 The most straightforward way to use an environment variable is to add it to the `application.yml`.
+* `request`: The Spring ServerRequest object, containing the request information.
 * `args.<inputName>`: An input parameter mapped to the current container field.
 Currently, all input parameters are mapped to the root/query field because mapping of OAS parameters to GraphQL arguments is restricted to the query field.